vaishnavijain25/SQL-Case-Study-Employee-Database/README.md

-# SQL Case Study – Employee Database
+# SQL Case Study – Employee Database Analysis

 This repository contains a **SQL Case Study Project** that I completed as part of my **Data Science course**.
 The project focuses on designing an Employee Database and solving queries to strengthen SQL concepts.